beancount/docs/docs/beancount_design_doc.md

     Cost(Decimal("56.78"), "USD", date(2012, 3, 5), "lot15")

 The *Date* is the acquisition date of the corresponding lot (a `datetime.date` object).
-This is automatically attached to the Cost object when a posting augments an inventory—the Transaction’s date is automatically attached to the Cost object—or if the input syntax provides an explicit date overriden.
+This is automatically attached to the Cost object when a posting augments an inventory—the Transaction’s date is automatically attached to the Cost object—or if the input syntax provides an explicit date override.

 The *Label* can be any string.
 It is provided as a convenience for a user to refer to a particular lot or disambiguate similar lots.